 This is a new design from Pirelli, replacing the previous Ice Zero in Europe.
 Unfortunately, it does not appear to be much of an improvement.

 While good in snow and decent on wet and dry pavement, the Ice Zero 2 was the worst name-brand studded tire on ice in this year’s test.
 A surprising result, considering the studs appear to be the same as those found on the previous Ice Zero, which was a good ice performer, scoring two podium finishes and never finishing below fourth position in the five tests it appeared in.

 The Ice Zero 2 is not available in Canada.
-This might be good news, as it means the noisy but grippy original Ice Zero is still available from your local or online Pirelli dealer.
+This isn’t terrible news, as it means the noisy but grippy original Ice Zero is still available from your local or online Pirelli dealer.

 6th Place: Nordman 7